tonyjohnston/code-samples/wp-accolades/readme.txt

 = How to change the link text from 'Next quote »' to something else? =

-Change the value of the variable `$quotescollection_next_quote` on line 34 of the glg-accolades.php file.
+Change the value of the variable `$quotescollection_next_quote` on line 34 of the scrolling-accolades.php file.

 = The 'Next quote »' link is not working.
 Why? =